nidhishkrishnan/crewai_classroom_demo/README.md

 ---

-# CrewAI Classroom Demo 🤖📚
+# Agentic AI Demo 🤖📚

 Welcome to the **CrewAI Classroom Demo**!
 This project contains **two multi-agent examples** designed to teach students how AI “teamwork” works using **CrewAI + Ollama** (running locally).